DatabyteDev/MySQL-Project/README.md

-This project aims to analyze layoffs that occurred in 2022 using MySQL.
-The data includes information on affected industries, companies, locations.
+This project aims to analyze layoffs that occurred from when COVID-19 was declared as a pandemic to present (20 April 2024) using MySQL.
+The data includes information on affected industries, companies, locations... .